The device has the SAME FUNCTIONALITY and PINOUT as the compared device but is NOT an exact equivalent.

 TI does not recommend using this part in a new design.
 This product continues to be in production to support existing customers.

 For migration details please reference: http://www.ti.com/litv/pdf/slaa419b

-The Texas Instruments MSP430 family of ultralow-power microcontrollers consists of several devices featuring different sets of peripherals targeted for various applications.
+The TI MSP family of ultra-low-power microcontrollers consists of several devices featuring different sets of peripherals targeted for various applications.
 The architecture, combined with five low-power modes, is optimized to achieve extended battery life in portable measurement applications.
 The device features a powerful 16-bit RISC CPU, 16-bit registers, and constant generators that contribute to maximum code efficiency.
 The digitally controlled oscillator (DCO) allows the device to wake up from low-power modes to active mode in less than 5 µs.

-The MSP430F543x and MSP430F541x series are microcontroller configurations with three 16-bit timers, a high-performance 12-bit analog-to-digital converter (ADC), up to four universal serial communication interfaces (USCIs), a hardware multiplier, DMA, a real-time clock (RTC) module with alarm capabilities, and up to 87 I/O pins.
+The MSP430F543x and MSP430F541x microcontrollers have three 16-bit timers, a high-performance 12-bit analog-to-digital converter (ADC), up to four universal serial communication interfaces (USCIs), a hardware multiplier, DMA, a real-time clock (RTC) module with alarm capabilities, and up to 87 I/O pins.

 For complete module descriptions, see the MSP430F5xx and MSP430F6xx Family Users Guide.

 All trademarks are the property of their respective owners.